 Fine dining: Bearfoot Bistro

-Spend a night at this Whistler institution being wowed by chef Melissa Craig’s ever-changing daily and seasonal tasting menus, impeccable wine pairings by the restaurant’s talented sommeliers and pastry chef Dominic Fortin’s desserts.
+Spend an evening at this Whistler institution being wowed by executive chef Melissa Craig’s ever-changing daily and seasonal tasting menus, impeccable wine pairings by the restaurant’s talented sommeliers and pastry chef Dominic Fortin’s desserts.
 Ask nicely, and the server may lead you into the wine cellar below the dining room to peek at the restaurant’s extensive wine collection.
 After dinner, sip cocktails in the Champagne Lounge, home to the world’s coldest vodka tasting room.

 Small plates: Bar Oso

 This popular spot impresses with its Spanish-inspired menu of small plates and a creative cocktail list.
-Sample dishes such as the Spanish anchovies and sip a gin and tonic finished with aromatics like lemon zest swirls and B.C. blueberries.
+Sample dishes such as the Spanish anchovies and choose from six kinds of gin and tonic cocktails to sip on.
 The restaurant’s beautiful interior is just as noteworthy, with a sleek onyx bar beneath a toboggan-inspired, slatted oak ceiling.

 Must-try dish: Wild scallop crudo featuring thinly sliced scallops, diced olives and capers, orange segments, fried potato chips and aioli.